-This standard does not apply until the town has an endorsed Land Use Vision Map nor shall it apply to developments that are not designated on the Regional Land Use Vision Map.
+This standard does not apply until the town has an endorsed Land Use Vision Map.

 LU1.2 Compact Development

 Nonresidential development and redevelopment shall be clustered on the site and with adjacent uses to the maximum extent possible by incorporating features, as applicable, such as multistory buildings, mixed use development, minimal setbacks from the street, limited and/or shared parking, and a pedestrian-friendly design that encourages walking, biking, and transit.
 All residential subdivisions of five or more lots and all commercial subdivisions of land shall cluster the proposed development unless inconsistent with local bylaws.
 Cluster plans shall use site designs that maximize contiguous open space, respect the natural topography and character of the site, and employ shared wastewater treatment, community water supply alternatives and Low Impact Development (LID) landscaping to allow more compact development.